ralexrivero/cloud/ansible.md

 Ansible is a configuration management tool that allows you to automate the configuration of your servers.
 It is a simple tool that can be used to configure a single server or a large number of servers.

+## requirements

+- The servers need at least 2 virtual CPUs and 2GB of RAM to run Ansible.

 ## Installation

 Ansible is available in the Ubuntu repositories.
 To install it, run the following command: